 You can have the most insightful post in the world, but if your title doesn’t incent people to click on your article, no one will ever discover your wonderful post and the wisdom that is contained within.
-A great title will sell your post to readers and get them to click.
+A great blog post title will sell your post to readers and get them to click.
 An average title that lacks engagement will be overlooked and get lost in the sea of information online.

 Your blog post title is a marketing tool in itself.
-It is what will appear in search engine results, links, in archives, and on social media sites.
+It is what will appear in search engine results, links, archives, and on social media sites.
 This is why it is important to spend some time working on your title.
 It is the first thing that readers see and we all know what they say about first impressions – you never get a second chance to make a first impression.

-- Make it attention grabbing
+- Make it attention-grabbing

-- Include keywords in the title
+- Include SEO keywords in the blog post title

 - Be short and to the point